Session 1 - Education and Technology in the Apparel Industry

 Information and Q&A Session

 FT Alliance is a major project bringing together educators, large and small brands and fashion technology solution providers.
-Some of the participants are London College of Fashion, Technical Universities of Delft (Netherlands) and Boras (Sweden), Decathlon and PVH.
+Some of the participants are London College of Fashion (UAL), Technical Universities of Delft (Netherlands), POLIMI Milano and University of Borås (Sweden), Decathlon and PVH.
 Several intensive workshops have uncovered very interesting insights about the human capital needs created by the digital transformation of the fashion industry.

 This session is an exchange of ideas about the interaction between fashion companies and fashion educators in the face of rapid technological change.
 FT Alliance will share with the audience their findings so far and will ask the audience to actively share their own experiences and questions.